thatgeekyboii/Weather/README.md

 # Weather

-Get realtime weather data of any geographic location in the world with cute weather condition images with light and dark mode support.
+Get realtime weather data of any geographic location in the world with cute weather condition images with dark mode support.

 The weather is fetched with the help of OpenWeatherAPI.